ag2816/TorontoWalks/README.md

 * loop a set number of times
 * track the best guess (lowest travel time)

-This generated largely reasonable routes, but was very slow and not workable for a web application.
+This generated largely reasonable routes, but was very slow and didn't lend itself to a web application.
 So I did some more research and came across Google OR Tools

 ##### Option 2: Google OR Tools